 How to find articles

-The Libraries subscribe to different databases that enable you to identify and access articles published in journals, magazines and newspapers on a specific topic or by a particular author.
+The Library subscribes to different databases that enable you to identify and access articles published in journals, magazines and newspapers on a specific topic or by a particular author.
 Most of these articles are not freely available on the Web, and cannot be found using search engines such as Google.
-You may access the databases from library computers or from home where you will login with your Concordia netname and password OR ID Card barcode number and Library PIN, or alternatively, by using Concordia's Virtual Private Network (VPN) service.
+You may access the databases from library computers or from home where you will login with your Concordia netname and password OR ID Card barcode number and Library PIN.

 Learn more about scholarly journals, magazines and trade publications using this chart from Western Carolina University.